World War III: Time magazine

 Time magazine was an early adopter, if not originator, of the term "World War III".
-The first usage appears in its 3 November 1941 issue (preceding the Japanese attack on Pearl Harbor on 7 December 1941) under its "National Affairs" section and entitled "World War III?" about Nazi refugee Hermann Rauschning, who had just arrived in the United States.
-In its 22 March 1943, issue under its "Foreign News" section, Time reused the same title "World War III?" about statements by then–US Vice President Henry A. Wallace: "We shall decide sometime in 1943 or 1944 ... whether to plant the seeds of World War III."
+The first usage appears in its 3 November 1941 issue (preceding the Japanese attack on Pearl Harbor on 7 December 1941) under its "National Affairs" section and entitled "World War III?" about Nazi refugee Hermann Rauschning, who had just arrived in the United States and his belief that there would be a pause in fighting before Hitler would attempt to invade Great Britain.
+In its 22 March 1943, issue under its "Foreign News" section, Time reused the same title "World War III?" about statements by then–US Vice President Henry A. Wallace: "We shall decide sometime in 1943 or 1944 ... whether to plant the seeds of World War III" in reference to a potential war between the United States and the Soviet Union.
 Time continued to entitle with or mention in stories the term "World War III" for the rest of the decade and onwards: 1944, 1945, 1946 ("bacterial warfare"), 1947, and 1948.
 Time persists in using this term, for example, in a 2015 book review entitled "This Is What World War III Will Look Like".